StevenTammen/bibledocs.org/content/discussion/ichthys/longer-topical-studies/satanic-rebellion-series/part-5-judgment-restoration-and-replacement/_index.md

      - Day 5: Centralized Christianity
      - Day 6: Decentralized Christianity
   - Day 7: The Kingdom of God (the Sabbath Day): (ca. 2033-3033 A.D.)
-     - Day 7: The Millennium<!-- --- -->
+     - Day 7: The Millennium<!-- slide-break -->
 - So what to make of all this?
 I think a perfectly fair initial question is "Well, does the Bible actually teach all of this directly?
 Are we supposed to see this set of divisions from one through seven in human history, and teach it as black and white objective fact?"
   - To answer that question, I would say, well The Bible doesn't *not* teach it.
 If you examine how Dr. Luginbill breaks things down here and try to follow the logic of the divisions, there is nothing particularly made-up, fanciful, or Procrustean in any of this (that is, there is not really anything which is particularly bent or twisted to "force" things to fit).
   - So I see nothing wrong with using this organizational framework to help us remember particular divisions in human history more mnemonically.
   - However, it is sort of another thing altogether to say something like "God clearly intended us to make these exact identifications for the numbers one through seven, and if you don't directly teach this, you do wrong."
 Personally, I don't think it is impossible for the symbolism in human history to be intentionally neatly arranged in such a way by God (since God certainly does elsewhere use symbolism in representing chronological periods of history: for example, Nebuchadnezzar's dream, as interpreted by the prophet Daniel in Daniel 2:31-45), but I also don't see much in scripture that gives us leave to be terribly dogmatic about it.
 There is a sort of logic to human history being composed both of seven even divisions (i.e., the seven millennial days) and also divisible into seven separate patterns (i.e., the divisions of one through seven), given that seven symbolically represents completeness and perfection, and so the pattern definitely "fits" when viewed this way.
-Human history *will* be full and complete, after God's Perfect Plan finishes.<!-- --- -->
+Human history *will* be full and complete, after God's Perfect Plan finishes.<!-- slide-break -->
 - I should be clear that what I am speaking about here in all of this is primarily what to say to people who might be a bit skeptical of the idea of a sequence of divisions from one to seven, not the concept of the seven millennial days itself.
 The seven millennial days of human history are clearly and objectively taught in scripture, as far as I am concerned—they are plainly "there" in the Bible.
 Because, for example, the parallel between God's seventh day of rest after creation and the Millennium is so blindingly obvious and impossible to miss.
 - But the identification of patterns one through six is a bit less clearly obvious, as I see things.
 That does not necessarily mean that these are "not there" (or especially that we cannot make use of them as an expedient way to organize things mnemonically), but it does mean, in my thinking, that the point that we take a stand on most is the seven millennial days themselves, if people protest that all this seems too precise or contrived.
 If you are having problems understanding what sort of questions I think might arise from some parties, consider these cases:
   - If someone were to come up to me and argue that the Tower of Babel ought to be a dividing event in human history (perhaps explaining that it represents a dividing line between a one-world state/single language, and the creation of multiple nations/languages), well, I wouldn't exactly disagree with that, since it is true.
 But then does it become part of the six-way split here?
 The five-way split?
   - How about splitting the Great Tribulation from the Tribulation itself?
 You can certainly make a case that it is qualitatively different in some ways.
 So does it merit its own division?
 How do you decide that?
   - Or what about the period of time between the creation of Adam and Eve and their fall (which Ichthys postulates to be 47 years, in its chronology)?
-Where exactly does this fit in the divisions?<!-- --- -->
+Where exactly does this fit in the divisions?<!-- slide-break -->
 - One might go on.
 The point in all this is not so much to challenge any of the identifications Ichthys has made here for divisions one through six (which I think are perfectly valid), but simply to point out that perhaps there are even more ways one might break things down, and that is perfectly alright.
 There is not a "wrong" way to explain God's Plan for human history, as long as we keep our teaching anchored in the text of the Bible.
 I hope that make sense.
 - So, the upshot of all of this, in my opinion, is that if the degree of "specificity" here seems "too high" to someone you explain these teachings to, you can tell them to just view divisions one through six as an organizational paradigm and roll with it, because these are certainly not *not* taught in scripture, so there is nothing wrong with organizing our thinking in this way... whether or not they buy that God intended for us to make these exact identifications.